Harshit-Dhanwalkar/rust-geojson-mapper/README.md

     cargo run
    ```

    This command will compile the project and then run the executable.

-Upon successful execution, a `world_coastlines.png` image file will be generated in your project's root directory.
+The application will then list available GeoJSON files and prompt you to choose one to plot.
+Generated `.png` image files will be saved in the `output/` directory.

 ---